Sorry, you need to enable JavaScript to visit this website.

 KA2 school exchange partnership projects

 Students in secondary education can participate in a KA2 school exchange partnership project.
 The main aim of Strategic Partnerships is to support the development, transfer and/or implementation of innovative practices as well as the implementation of joint initiatives promoting cooperation, peer learning and exchanges of experience at European level.
 The primary goal is to allow schools to develop and reinforce networks, increase their capacity to operate at a transnational level, share and confront ideas, practices and methods.
-A Strategic Partnership is transnational and involves a minimum of three organisations from three different Programme Countries.
-Exceptionally, the following types of projects may involve a minimum of two organisations from two different Programme Countries: Strategic Partnerships for schools only: This type of partnership may only apply for projects supporting exchange of good practices between organisations from Programme Countries.
+A transnational Strategic Partnership involves at least three organisations from three different Programme Countries.
+Exceptionally, the following

 In the field of school education, there are a number of priorities;

-Reinforcing the development of key competences (in line with the Council Recommendation on key competences for lifelong learning) for example by promoting cross-curricular collaboration, creativity and innovative learning approaches and environments, cooperating with stakeholders in local communities and abroad, supporting teachers in delivering competence based teaching and developing assessment and validation of key competences.
+Reinforcing the development of key competences (in line with the Council Recommendation on key competences for lifelong learning), for example, by promoting cross-curricular collaboration, creativity, and innovative learning approaches and environments, cooperating with stakeholders in local communities and abroad, supporting teachers in delivering competence-based teaching, and developing assessment and validation of key competences.

 Strengthening the profile of the teaching professions, including teachers, school leaders and teacher educators, for example by: making careers more attractive and diverse; strengthening selection, recruitment and evaluations (models of staff appraisal, assessment and feedback); enhancing teachers’ initial education and continuous professional development and linking its different phases; facilitating and significantly increasing teacher mobility, including by overcoming remaining obstacles; supporting teachers in developing innovative teaching and assessment methods, especially to promote competence-oriented teaching and learning; strengthening leadership in education, including distributed leadership and teacher leadership.